danielrosehill/Hebrew-Image-Generation-Eval/README.md

 ## Conclusion

 Most image generation models struggle significantly with Hebrew text rendering.
-Only **Gemini 3 Pro** and **Nano Banana Pro** demonstrated reliable Hebrew typography capabilities.
-For projects requiring Hebrew text in generated images, these two models are currently the recommended choices.
+Only **Gemini 3 Pro** and **Nano Banana Pro** demonstrated reliable Hebrew typography capabilities on both tests. **Wan 2.5** showed partial success, correctly rendering פירגון but failing on שלום—making it the only non-Google model to successfully render any Hebrew word.
+For projects requiring Hebrew text in generated images, Gemini 3 Pro and Nano Banana Pro are currently the recommended choices.